garbarino-com/garba-styleguide/README.md

 # Garba-Styleguide
-A styleguide to display all components contained in garba-ui.
+A styleguide to display all components contained in the **GARBA-UI** Library.